ChiralBehaviors/Kramer/README.md

 Kramer is licensed under [Apache 2.0 license](LICENSE)

 ## What it does
 Kramer is based on the system described in the paper [Automatic Layout of Structured Hierarchical Reports](http://people.csail.mit.edu/ebakke/research/reportlayout_infovis2013.pdf).
 Kramer uses a schema to automatically layout structured JSON.
-The layout is adaptive between outline and nested table views, providing multicolumn hybrids that are dense and highly usable.
+The layout is adaptive between outline and nested table views, providing multicolumn hybrids that are dense and is highly usable.
+One could call it the Unicorn of reactive layouts for hierarchical data (and who doesn't have that, amirite?).

 Kramer uses JSON, via the excellent [Jackson library](https://github.com/FasterXML/jackson).
-Combined with the schema that describes the JSON data, Kramer provides a simple JavaFX control that exposes the automatic layout.
+Combined with the schema that describes the JSON data, Kramer provides a simple [JavaFX](http://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm#JFXST784) control that exposes the automatic layout.
+Kramer uses the [Jackson TreeModel](http://wiki.fasterxml.com/JacksonTreeModel), focussing on the JsonNode as the data model used by the framework.

 For more information, see the [Kramer Wiki](https://github.com/ChiralBehaviors/Kramer/wiki)

+## Guide to this build

+There are currently four modules that compose Kramer:

+ - [Kramer Core](kramer/README.md) - the core autolayout framework
+ - [Kramer QL](kramer-ql/README.md) - GraphQL integration into the kramer framework
+ - [AutoLayout Explorer](explorer/README.md) - A simple application to explore GraphQL endpoints with the Kramer autolayout framework
+ - [Toy Single Page UI App Framework](toy-app/README.md) - A sketch of an idea I've had for some time, using Kramer to provide the UI for a declarative single page UI application framework

 ## Using Kramer